 See the Process permissions or ask your Administrator for assistance.

-Object Panel: Located to the left of the Process Modeler, the Object Panel contains various process modeling objects.
+Object Panel: Located to the left of the Modeler, the Object Panel contains various process modeling objects.

 Follow these steps to add an Intermediate Timer Event object from the Object bar to the Process model: